 - Tape cotter pins, turnbuckles and spreaders.

 - If you haven’t replaced your waterpump impeller for 3-4 years then now is a good time to consider doing so.
-Poor performance can affect engine cooling and economy.
+Poor performance boat can affect engine cooling and economy.

 - Check the blade shape, pliability and wear patterns.